Trams in Lviv: Modern trams

-Today, the Lviv tramway runs 8 lines on 81 kilometers of tracks with approximately 70 cars.
-Previously in bad shape, many tracks were reconstructed in 2006, and more are to be reconstructed in subsequent years.
+As of April 2023, the Lviv tramway consists of 8 lines on 81 kilometers of tracks with approximately 70 cars.
+Previously in bad shape, many tracks were reconstructed since 2006, and more are to be reconstructed in subsequent years.
 Most of the trams are the KT4 type, produced by Czech ČKD Tatra Works.
 Older T4+T4 trams no longer operate.
 Pre-war Gothaer Waggonfabrik cars, which were built after 1910, are only used for maintenance and utility purposes.
-In 2000s and 2010s Lviv acquired 50 overhauled and modernised Tatra KT4 trams previously used in German cities Erfurt, Gera and Berlin, with them being the first new tramcar purchase since the independence of Ukraine.
+In the 2000s and 2010s, Lviv acquired 50 overhauled and modernized Tatra KT4 trams previously used in German cities Erfurt, Gera and Berlin, with them being the first new tramcar purchases since the independence of Ukraine.

 In 1991, nearly 140 million passengers used the system.
 By 2002, this had decreased to 60 million.
 Despite a large number of passengers, approximately 65% of them ride free of charge.
 Thus, the considerable debt of the company must be covered by the government of the Lviv Oblast.

 The price of a single trip was 50 kopecks (about €0.08) in 2007.
 It was raised to 75 kopecks (about €0.12) in 2008 and to 1 hrn in 2009.
 The price as of 2012 is 1 hrn and 50 kopecks, with the cost having risen from 1 hrn and 25 kopecks just prior to the Euro 2012 football championships as Lviv was one of the host cities.
-In April 2015 the price of a single trip was 2 hrn (about €0.08).
+In April 2015, the price of a single trip was 2 hrn (about €0.08).
 It was then raised to 3 hrn in September 2017 and then to 5 hrn (about €0.2) in April 2018.

 In September 2012, a contract to supply modern low-floor trams was awarded to Lvivelektrotrans, a joint venture of Electron and TransTec Vetschau.
-These newest additions to Lviv's long tram history were introduced in August 2013 and now run on route 9a.
+These newest additions to Lviv's long tram history were introduced in August 2013 and run on route 9a.
 There are five sections in the 100% low floor tram Electron T5L64, designed by Lviv's constructors in the Lviv-based company Electron.
-In total, Lviv has 9 Electrons, one T5L64 and eight T3L44.
+In total, Lviv has 16 Electrons, eight T5L64 and eight T3L44.
 Currently Lvivelectrotrans implementing several development projects with loans from EBRD and EIB.
-In particular, the purchase of new modern low-floor trams (10 units of Electron T5L64) in 2020 (with delivery till mid of 2023).
+In particular, the purchase of new modern low-floor trams (10 units of Electron T5L64) in 2020 (with delivery until mid-2023).